 In November 2021, the Company completed enrollment in a Phase 3 clinical trial of this product candidate, which is now referred to as verdiperstat, for the treatment of Amyotrophic Lateral Sclerosis ("ALS").
-In September 2022, the under the 2016 AstraZeneca Agreement, the Company is also obligated to pay a portion of that revenue to

-Company announced negative topline results from the Phase 3 clinical trial of verdiperstat for ALS.
+In September 2022, the Company announced negative topline results from the Phase 3 clinical trial of verdiperstat for ALS.
 ALS is a progressive, life-threatening, and rare neuromuscular disease for which there are currently limited treatment options and no cure.
 The Company is solely responsible, and has agreed to use commercially reasonable efforts, for all development, regulatory and commercial activities related to verdiperstat.
-The Company may sublicense its rights under the agreement and, if it does so, will be obligated to pay a portion of any milestone payments received from the sublicense to AstraZeneca in addition obligated to pay a portion of any milestone payments received from the sublicense to AstraZeneca in addition to any milestone payments it would otherwise be obligated to pay.
+The Company may sublicense its rights under the agreement and, if it does so, will be obligated to pay a portion of any milestone payments received from the sublicense to AstraZeneca in addition to any milestone payments it would otherwise be obligated to pay.